-This volume brings together exclusive one-on-one in-depth interviews with eight former living U.S. Ambassadors to Mexico: Patrick J. Lucey (1977-1979); Julian Nava (1980-1981); John A. Gavin (1981-1986); John D. Negroponte (1989-1993); James R. Jones (1993-1997); Jeffrey Davidow (1998-2002); Antonio O. Garza (2002-2009) and Carlos Pascual (2009-2011).
-They served under three Democratic and three Republican presidents.
-I was unable to interview Charles J. Pilliod (1986-1989).
-His wife informed me in an email that he is "experiencing many health issues".
-The volume includes a summary describing his tenure in Mexico.
-This collection of interviews constitutes the centerpiece of this volume.
-It is therefore not an academic book.
+This volume is the second English edition of U.S. Ambassadors to Mexico, The Relationship Through Their Eyes (Woodrow Wilson Center 2012).
+It incorporates three additional exclusive one-on-one interviews-with Ambassadors Wayne, Jacobson, and Landau; an updated introduction; and a new title: Mexico, a Challenging Assignment: U.S. Ambassadors Share Their Experiences.
+With these additional new interviews, I complete a ten-year project of interviewing all living U.S. Ambassadors to Mexico: Patrick J. Lucey (1977-1979), Julian Nava (1980-1981), John A. Gavin (1981-1986), John D. Negroponte (1989-1993), James R. Jones (1993-1997), Jeffrey Davidow (1998-2002), Antonio O. Garza (2002-2009), Carlos Pascual (2009-2011), Earl Anthony Wayne (2011-2015), Roberta S. Jacobson (2016-2018), and Christopher Landau (2019-2021).
+Although Charles J. Pilliod (1986-1989) is the only ambassador I was not able to meet in person due to health problems, the chapter under his name highlights his term.
+Ambassador Pilliod passed away in 2016.
+Patrick J. Lucey and John A. Gavin have also died, in 2014 and 2018 respectively; but their words to me, the last journalist who spoke to them, endure in the pages of this book.

+The interviews constitute the centerpiece of this volume.
+It is therefore not an academic text.
 Nor is it an attempt to assess the ambassadors' performances or analyze U.S foreign policy toward Mexico.
-It is rather an original work of journalism that tells the story of U.S.-Mexico relations over a 34 year period -1977-2011- from the unique perspective of these key actors that helped shape and influence the relationship.
+It is rather an original work of journalism that tells the story of 45 years of U.S.-Mexico relations from the unique perspective of these key actors who helped shape and influence the relationship.
 It is a forum to hear their voices and see Mexico through their eyes.
-The interviews offer insightful and colorful hard-to come-by insider anecdotes of some of the events that shaped U.S.-Mexican relations.
-They reveal confidential conversations about this often secretive and enigmatic relationship.
+More than 30 hours of questions and answers offer insightful, colorful, and hard-to come-by insider accounts of some key events that shaped U.S.-Mexican relations during three Democratic and four Republican administrations.

-Their testimonies show that the influence that ambassadors exerted in Washington's decision making process and the political latitude they had, were determined by their personal relationship with the U.S. president, the U.S. president's interest in Mexico, the political context of the time, and the ambassadors' personality and political weight.
-They suggest that the White House pays more attention to Mexico in times of crisis (the Zapatista revolt, political assassinations and the peso crisis of 1994) or opportunities (the discovery of huge oil reserves and the NAFTA negotiations).
-And they confirm that Mexico is not an easy place to be U.S. ambassador.
-In fact, all of them agreed that it was one of the most, if not the most, challenging post of their careers.
-A high profile performance or being too vocal is not wise, but neither is being low key or silent.
-Some say they tried to demystify the Mexican public perception that U.S. ambassadors are "proconsuls" sent to dictate policy and impose the U.S. agenda.
+Their testimony shows that the influence ambassadors exerted in Washington's decision-making process and the political latitude they had were often determined by their personal relationship with the U.S. president, the U.S. president's particular interest in Mexico, the political context of the time, and the ambassadors' own character and political weight.
+These accounts suggest that the White House pays more attention to Mexico in times of crisis (Zapatista revolt, political assassinations, 1994 peso crisis, rise of powerful drug cartels, and border immigration crisis) and of opportunity (discovery of huge oil reserves, NAFTA, and USCMA).
+And the interviews confirm that Mexico is not an easy place to be U.S. ambassador.
+In fact, almost all of them agreed that it was one of, if not the most, challenging assignment of their public careers.